-- a Exceeding these ranges may not require reclassification or mitigation if local conditions and the context support it. - b Refer to Section 6.3 for specific traffic calming measures to consider along collector roads. - c Posted speeds below 50 km/h should be supported with traffic calming measures (see Section 6.3). - d Narrower ROW may be possible with shallower ditch depth, if supported by a drainage study.
+- c Exceeding these ranges may not require reclassification or mitigation if local conditions and the context support it. - d Specific traffic calming measures to consider along collector roads to be based on municipal policy, relevant standards, and/ or staff discretion. - a Posted speeds below 50 km/h should be supported with traffic calming measures (refer to Section 6.3). - b Narrower ROW may be possible with shallower ditch depth, if supported by a drainage study.